United States Army Indian Scouts: Reduction of forces

 The end of hostilities on the frontier meant a reduction in the number of the Indian scouts needed.
 Army General Order No. 28 issued on March 9, 1891 reduced the number of scouts to 150, down from 275 authorized in 1889, distributed among the different departments.
 This brought the numbers down to; Department of Arizona, 50, Departments of the Dakota, Platte and Missouri, 25 each; Department of Texas, 15, and Departments of the Columbia, 10.
 Pension files provide information not only on Indian Scouts but also about his family and others with whom he may have served or who knew him or his wife.
 Indian Scouts and their widows became eligible for pensions with the passage of an act on March 4, 1917, relating to Indian wars from 1859 to 1891.

 When the Army was reorganized by the Act of March 3, 1898, the authorized number of Indian Scouts was further reduced to 75.
+In the Report of the Secretary of War for Fiscal Year 1941, the number of Indian Scouts on active duty with the U.S. Army as of June 30, 1941 was seven.